EBWiki/EBWiki/docs/SETUP_LOCALLY_FULLSTACK.md

 Choose the appropriate instruction set based on the operating system of your local environment.

 ### Linux
-First, make a create the file `config/database.yml` by copying `config/database.example.yml`.
+First, create the file `config/database.yml` by copying `config/database.example.yml`.
 Then, start the postgres console using the following command:

 `psql -p 5432 -h localhost -U postgres`